overington/dissertation-scattering-amplitudes/dissertation/chapters/10-introduction.md

 <!-- Graph that out and you get a parabolic surface for massive particles, and a cone for massless particles, like photons.
 This is known as the mass shell.
 The momentum of a real particle can be represented by a vector lying along the shells’ surface.
 The point is that real particles have momentum vectors that are on the shell – not inside it, but on it. -->

-This method is flexible as it is gauge variant; a property which is useful for simple particle interactions, however it becomes problematic for computing interactions involving numerous particles as the complexity of computation quickly grows @Bern:2012aa.
+This method is flexible as it is gauge invariant; a property which is useful for simple particle interactions, however it becomes problematic for computing interactions involving numerous particles as the complexity of computation quickly grows @Bern:2012aa.
 (For example a quark-quark interaction might